neph1/finetrainers-ui/README.md

 # cogvideox-factory-ui

-Simple GUI for cogvideox-factory made with streamlit inspired by bmalthais gui for kohya-ss scripts.
+Simple GUI for cogvideox-factory made with gradio inspired by bmalthais gui for kohya-ss scripts.

 Doesn't contain cogvideox-factory.
 You must download it and get it running separately.